opensimworld/active-npcs/README.md

     2,3

 which means that the house is connected with the gym and bar, and the bar is connected to the theater (all connections are reciprocal)

-You can ask your NPCs to go to a waypoint number directly with the "moveto" command.

 After editing the list of waypoints or links, click on the controller object and select "ReloadMap" to reload the changed waypoint data.